BIAPT/EEGsonic/resonance_gui/flask-app/readme.md

 ### Sound Design of the Default Preset

-The 'parti pris' or organizing principal that I arrived at in composing the music for Resonance is of a 'deconstructed lullaby'.
+The 'parti pris' or organizing principle that I arrived at in composing the music for Resonance is of a 'deconstructed lullaby'.
 When considering the sounds to be used, a lot of my thought was that 1) this was going to be used with children, 2) family members visiting a loved one are likely to be in a certain emotional state, 3) it needs to be appropriate for a hospital setting, 4) it needs to be something you could listen to for a long while without it becoming tedious.
 I also to some extent wanted to create a sense of magic.

 A lot of my own early musical experiences came from the looping music of video games, in which 4) is a big factor of the design - it's maybe a bit of a kitschy example, but the music of the original Pokemon Red/Blue games needed to convey a lot of character with a extreme economy of means, just because of the storage space on a GameBoy cartrige.
 If you listen to the music of Vermillion City (it's on YouTube), the entire loop is about 40 seconds long, but you could listen to it for a very long time and anyone who grew up playing those games would recognize it in a heartbeat.